 Ellevest uses 21 different asset classes when we build your investment portfolio.
 Our chief investment officer, Sylvia Kwan worked closely with investment research company Morningstar to decide on which ones to use after serious research.
 That’s more than certain other digital advisors use, and we did it on purpose — having more asset classes gives us more options; more flexibility to build the portfolio that we believe is right for you.
 Plus, some of them can help lessen the blow from certain curveballs that come your way while you’re investing: market downturns and, in certain cases, inflation.

-We don’t use all 21 asset classes in every client’s investment portfolio.
+We don’t use all 21 asset classes in every member’s investment portfolio.
 But because we have so many available to us, we can be more selective and choose asset classes that we believe give you the best chance of reaching your specific goal.

 Diversification within asset classes